chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 Chess is a game where you are going to lose half the time because it's a game of pure skill where anyone can win if they can outsmart their opponent.
 You don't need to be a genius to play chess, and you certainly don't have to know math or memorize opening theory to get started playing today.
 You only need to know the rules of chess, which can be learned in less than half an hour.

 The book you are reading now is meant to teach the rules and be a reference to look back on if you forget.
 I will also include some common suggestions on a few good ways to get started playing and what your first moves should be as a beginner.

+In Chapter 4 I provide a list of the best Free and Open-Source Software that allow you to play Chess against your computer by training against Stockfish or manage databases of your games.

+In Chapter 5, I list my favorite websites where I play Chess and its many variants almost daily.
+I am very active on there and it is quite possible that you will find me under the username [chastitywhiterose](https://lichess.org/@/chastitywhiterose) on most of the websites listed there.

 # Chapter 1: The Basic Rules of Movement